Last Updated on July 2, 2025

 By having a top criminal attorney at your side during any police interviews, you can avoid mistakenly saying something which may be used against you later on and ensure the police do not violate your rights during the interrogation process.

-Fighting Charges with a San Diego Credit Card Fraud Lawyer
+Fighting Charges with a Vista Credit Card Fraud Lawyer

 If you have been accused of any of these crimes in conjunction with a suspected credit card theft, please call a credit card fraud attorney like Peter M. Liss as soon as possible.
 There are many defenses to these crimes, but perhaps the strongest is simply arguing you had no intent to defraud when you used the credit or debit card.
 For example, you would not be guilty if you found a credit card and put it in your purse, intending to report the loss to the credit card company, but forgot about it and then later used it to fill up at a gas station without noticing it wasn’t yours.